Tagline: They raped her sister… killed her best friend. Now she must seek revenge!

-After getting duplicitously close with Brenda’s deaf sister by sympathising with her over the death of her father, wild-eyed scars loon Red suddenly turns nasty when the frigid Heather recoils under his advances.
+Becoming duplicitously acquainted with Brenda’s deaf sister by sympathising with her over the death of her father, wild-eyed scars loon Red suddenly turns nasty when the frigid Heather recoils under his advances.

 Red: (in reference to Heather’s sexual experience) Kissing your old man?
 That don’t count!
 He’s dead, and I’m alive and twitching.